 Novavax has continued to scale-up its manufacturing capacity, currently at up to 2 billion annualized doses, once all capacity has been brought online by mid-2021.

 Sanofi / Glaxo-Smith Kline (GSK) — Sanofi uses its S-protein Covid-19 antigen in a vaccine candidate with a GSK adjuvant.
 Based on preclinical data showing an acceptable tolerability profile and the production of neutralizing antibodies at levels comparable to those seen in convalescent patients, they launched a Phase I/II trial in September, 2020.
-If successful, they will launch a Phase 3 trial by the end of 2020 or early 2021.
 They are seen as trailing other solutions, but have deals with the EU for 300 million doses and the US for 100-600 million doses.

 For those who would like to know more about other vaccines, EndPoints News has ranked the top 29 candidates.
 For access, you must subscribe to their free mailing list.